stooged/Klipper-Plugins/README.md

 ```

-you also need to add the following lines to your `printer.cfg` and edit them to suit your needs
+you also need to add the following lines to your `printer.cfg` and edit them to suit your needs.

 ```